-Sexual violence and sexual harassment are not acceptable at our school.
+Sexual violence and sexual harassment are not acceptable at St George's.
 Behaviours such as making sexual remarks, grabbing bottoms, breasts and genitalia is not 'banter' or 'having a laugh' and will never be tolerated.

 At our school if a (victim) reports an incident, our staff will